Our Mentors

 Dr. Rajeshwar Mishra

-He is a social psychologist, started his career with the A. N. Sinha Institute of Social Studies and then assumed an international assignment leading an Indo-Dutch project – North Bengal Terai Development.
-There, he spent long years before establishing Center for the Development of Human Initiatives (CDHI), which he continues to mentor and nurture.
+A social psychologist, Dr. Mishra started his career with the A. N. Sinha Institute of Social Studies and then assumed an international assignment leading an Indo-Dutch project – North Bengal Terai Development.
+There, he spent long years before establishing Center for the Development of Human Initiatives (CDHI), which he still mentors and nurtures.
 His interests lie in field based action research through participatory pedagogy.
-He has worked as a consultant and adviser to many international organisations (bilateral, multilateral and NGOs).
-Being a prolific author, he has published several books, articles, proposals etc.
+He has worked as a consultant and adviser to many international organisations.
+A prolific author, he has published several books, articles, proposals etc.

 Manali Shah